General Production Considerations on Unharvested Sugarbeet Acres

 - Fall soil testing will not give an accurate index of available nitrogen.

-- Spring soil testing would be a bit better than Fall.
+- Spring soil testing would offer a bit more insight than Fall.

-- Soil sample areas where beets were not harvested separately from the rest of the field in the fall of 2020, nutrient differences are likely to occur.
+- Soil sample areas where beets were not harvested separately from the rest of the field as available nutrient differences are likely to occur.

-- An additional 30-50 lbs./acre of actual Nitrogen will be needed for all non-legume crops in 2020.
+- Additional actual Nitrogen will be needed for all non-legume crops.

-- Plant soybeans on unharvested sugarbeet acres to avoid N management concerns in 2020.
+- Plant soybeans on unharvested sugarbeet acres to avoid N management concerns.

-- Spring applied N for the 2020 crop on unharvested beet acres will be used more effectively than Fall applied N.
+- Spring applied N on unharvested beet acres will be used more effectively than Fall applied N.

 - Apply N fertilizer as close to planting as possible to reduce nitrogen immobilization as unharvested beets decompose.